aweich/esloco/README.md

 # SIMCOV - Simulation of coverage expectancy from DNA sequencing experiments

-> simcov can be used to simulate DNA sequencing experiments to ensure sufficient coverage of critical regions of interests (ROI) or insertions (I).
+> simcov is a simulation-based tool for long-read DNA sequencing experiments to ensure sufficient coverage of regions of interests (ROI) or insertions (I).

 ### Summary